 Not all assessments need to be individual or formally written and recorded.
 The collection of the right kind of informal data can be invaluable in helping teachers plot out next steps.
 From a unit like this, a science teacher could flexibly group students for projects and experiments, provide or seek out appropriate-level materials to enhance comprehension, determine the next steps for scientific writing and oral presentation, plan to encourage the thinking strategies that will advance the use of newly learned concepts, and much more.
 Information also can be collected using flexible groups for phonics lessons.
-The teacher can help select materials of an appropriate level to advance fluency and meaning, choose the next steps in writing and fine motor coordination, and plan the type of sharing needed to advance oral language skills.
+The teacher can select (and help a student select) materials of an appropriate level to advance fluency and meaning, choose the next steps in writing and fine motor coordination, and plan the type of sharing needed to advance oral language skills, and much more.
+These strategies are especially useful when working with English language learners: individual, informal assessment can be flexible when you are dealing with language-specific issues.